 Three vaccines are currently authorized and recommended by the U.S. Centers for Disease Control and Prevention (CDC).
 The Pfizer-BioNTech COVID-19 vaccine requires two doses, with an interval of 21 days between.
 The Moderna COVID-19 vaccine also requires two shots, 28 days apart.
 The Johnson & Johnson COVID-19 vaccine requires one shot.

-Other vaccines, by AstraZeneca, Janssen and Novavax, are in the works.
+Other vaccines, by AstraZeneca and Novavax, are in the works.

 Are kids eligible for the COVID vaccine?

-No. At least, not yet.
-Children’s immune systems are very different from adults’, so the research that’s been done on the COVID-19 vaccine for ages 16 and up needs to be repeated in younger children.
-Both Pfizer and Moderna have reportedly begun clinical trials on children as young as 12.
+Children’s immune systems are very different from adults’, so more research needs to be done on the COVID-19 vaccine for older children needs to be repeated in younger children.
 If they are successful, the data will need to go through FDA review, followed by production and distribution.
-Experts agree the soonest children will start receiving the vaccine is later this summer.

 “As is the case with all vaccines, if there are any problems, we don’t want kids in the first trials,” Landon says.